Bbenard/Calculator/README.md

-#simple Android Calculator
+#simple Android App Calculator
-Its basic calculator that adds
+Its a basic calculator that:-

+adds